Pinecall

 What just happened#

-You created an agent (mara), gave her a personality, exposed her over WebRTC, and connected a browser to her.
+You created an agent (mara), gave her a personality, and connected a browser to her via WebRTC.
 The server handles STT (you speak → text), runs the LLM (text → response), and handles TTS (response → voice).
+WebRTC works automatically via tokens — no channel declaration needed.

 You didn't write a single line of WebSocket code, audio handling, or VAD logic.
 The SDK and the Pinecall server handle all of that.